Kemmerer Hotel

 The Kemmerer Hotel in Kemmerer, Wyoming was a hotel having historic status—it was added to the National Register of Historic Places—which was nonetheless demolished in 2003.
-The hotel nonetheless remained on the National Register until 2013, when it was delisted.
+The hotel remained on the National Register until 2013, when it was delisted.

-It was located at Pine and Sapphire in Kemmerer.
-It was built during 1897–98.
+Located at Pine and Sapphire in Kemmerer, it was built during 1897–98.

 It was listed on the National Register of Historic Places in 1985.